oVirt/ovirt-site/source/release/4.3.5/index.html.md

  - [BZ 1616327](https://bugzilla.redhat.com/1616327) <b>UI plugin contributed buttons in main view aren't reflected into detail view</b><br>
  - [BZ 1533362](https://bugzilla.redhat.com/1533362) <b>StreamingAPI - successful cancel Upload/Download disk via UI  should not finish as an ERROR in Engine.log/UI event log as this was requested by user & completed successfully</b><br>
  - [BZ 1697496](https://bugzilla.redhat.com/1697496) <b>"attach_volume error=Managed Volume is already attached." when migrating VM with Managed Block Storage (Ceph RBD)</b><br>
- - [BZ 1715877](https://bugzilla.redhat.com/1715877) <b>[downstream clone - 4.3.5] engine-setup should check for snapshots in unsupported CL</b><br>Now, on upgrade, engine-setup prompts about virtual machines that have snapshots that are incompatible with the version we are going to upgrade to.
-It's safe to let it proceed, but it's not safe to try using these snapshots after the upgrade, e.g. to preview them.
+ - [BZ 1715877](https://bugzilla.redhat.com/1715877) <b>[downstream clone - 4.3.5] engine-setup should check for snapshots in unsupported CL</b><br>In this release, when performing an upgrade, engine-setup prompts the user about Virtual Machines that have snapshots that are incompatible with the version you are trying to upgrade to.
+It's safe to let it proceed, but it's not safe to use or to preview these snapshots following the upgrade.
  - [BZ 1494531](https://bugzilla.redhat.com/1494531) <b>removing datacenter keep nfs mounted</b><br>
  - [BZ 1648623](https://bugzilla.redhat.com/1648623) <b>[UI] Warn that bond names >10 may explode with vlan</b><br>
  - [BZ 1717538](https://bugzilla.redhat.com/1717538) <b>[CodeChange][i18n] oVirt 4.3 webadmin - revert pt-BR translations</b><br>